-Absences School Responsibilities Previous Day Absent Auto dialer message (robocall) 3 Consecutive Absences 1 st Attendance warning letter via email by the Student Experience Speciali (SES) 5 Consecutive Absences 2 nd Attendance warning letter sent via email by SES SES to notify Homeroom Teacher Phone call from Homeroom teacher.
-If connection is not successful, email is sent and documented.
-If connection successful, document conversation in TVS.
-SES to notify Homeroom Teacher Phone call from Homeroom teacher.
-If connection is not successful, email is sent and documented.
-If connection successful, document conversation in TVS.
-Principal robocall 7 Consecutive Absences 3 rd Attendance warning letter sent via email by Student Experience Specialist 10 Consecutive Absences Student Experience Admin to send truancy concern letter via certified mail.
+Absences School Responsibilities 10 Consecutive Absences Student Experience Admin to send truancy concern letter via certified mail.
 Student Experience Specialists to call all 10 days directly and leave a VM if not connected.
-Specialists are to follow-up with an email if unable to reach.
+Specialists are to follow up with an email if unable to reach.
 If no contact is made and all previous contact has been unsuccessful, Social Worker will contact Local Law Enforcement to initiate well-check.
-15 or More Consecutive Absences Student will be submitted to school review for possible withdrawal at escalation with Admin team, Special Programs, and Social Worker.
+15 or More Consecutive Student will be submitted to school review for possible withdrawal Absences at escalation with Admin team, Special Programs, and Social Worker.
 Principal approves or denies recommendation for withdrawal to the admin team.
 Curriculum will be locked following approval of withdrawal.

-\Some exceptions can be made for absences due to medical or religious reasons.
-These will be considered on a case-by-case basis and must be documented through communication with the student's homeroom teacher and attendance team.
+Some exceptions can be made for absences due to medical or religious reasons.
+These will be considered on a caseby-case basis and must be documented through communication with the student's homeroom teacher and attendance team.
 Although absences may be excused in these cases, students may not be exempt from completing necessary assignments, assessments, or other coursework.